LA28 unveil new set of pins and merchandise following launch of innovative logo

 Another "A" is supposed to be a celebration of Los Angeles' street art.

-The Paralympic pin is represented by the "A" in the shape of a prism as that "receives light and disperses it in all directions… This ‘A’ disperses a full spectrum of colours in celebration of the beauty that can only come from embracing diversity and celebrating the power of our differences".
+The Paralympic pin is represented by the "A" in the shape of a prism as it "receives light and disperses it in all directions…this 'A' disperses a full spectrum of colours in celebration of the beauty that can only come from embracing diversity and celebrating the power of our differences".

 In total, 11 of the new logos are represented on the merchandise and pins.